mostafa-abokhadra/backEndRef/mdLang.md

 3. backend
 **nested lists** is by indentaion
 ### tasks lists
 To create a task list, preface list items with a hyphen and space followed by [ ].
-To mark a task as complete, use [x].
+To mark a task as complete, use [x]. \
-code:
+code:\
-    -`- [ ] Add delight to the experience when all tasks are complete :tada:` -`- [x] Add delight to the experience when all tasks are complete :tada:`
+`-[ ] Add delight to the experience when all tasks are complete :tada:` `- [x] Add delight to the experience when all tasks are complete :tada:`
 - [ ] Add delight to the experience when all tasks are complete :tada:
 - [x] Add delight to the experience when all tasks are complete :tada:
 ### alerts